• Skip to primary navigation

 More Tips for Taxis in Costa Rica

-1. Costa Rican drivers take great care of their car as cars and gas are expensive, so please don’t slam the door when you close it.
+• Costa Rican drivers take great care of their car as cars, so please don’t slam the door when you close it.
 Do it softly and your driver will be happy.

-3. Always have change with you and small bills (preferably local currency, we do not recommend to pay in USD).
-Some cab drivers will tell you that they don’t have change and try to take all your cash.
+• Always have change with you and small bills in local currency.
+We do not recommend to pay in USD because 99.99% of the time, the driver will tell you he does not have change and will use an incorrect exchange rate.

-4. Costa Rica does not really have addresses so drivers will not know where you are going if your address is Calle 2, Segunda Ave 10.
-Find a big business close by and use that as your destination.
+• Costa Rica does not really have addresses so drivers will not know where you are going if your address is Calle 2, Segunda Ave 10.
+Find a hotel or business close by and use that as your destination.

-5. It is not absolutely mandatory to tip your driver (tipping is not mandatory in Costa Rica) but you may if you want to (10% is standard).
+• It is not absolutely mandatory to tip your driver but you may if you want to (10% is standard and we recommend to give local currency).
 Read more about tipping in Costa Rica here.

 Scams to Watch Out For